1. Home

 Interestingly, False Positives are often referred to in the context of devices (e.g. fire detectors) or software (e.g. spam filters), but they are also easy to detect in real life.
 For example, if you visit the BSI, you have to hand in your smartphone at the reception, so that you can’t take photos on site and acquire “sensitive” information.
 You probably didn’t want to take any photos or steal any information, but the principle “safety first” is more important for an authority like the BSI than how you feel when you hand in your phone.
 In this case, with your mobile phone you are a false positive.

-You can find further information on the F1 score here »
+Here you can find more information about the F1 score F1 score.

 What does t2informatik do?